 Relations between Turkey and Russia reached their lowest point in 2015, when Turkey downed a Russian jet along the Syrian border, claiming that it had violated Turkish airspace.
 The incident led to a collapse in bilateral ties.
-In retaliation, Russia deployed S-400 anti-aircraft missiles at the Hmeimim airbase in Syria, imposed trade sanctions, and suspended that Russia could threaten Turkey's security and economy, and that Ankara had very little leverage over Moscow.
+In retaliation, Russia deployed S-400 anti-aircraft missiles at the Hmeimim airbase in Syria, imposed trade sanctions, and suspended maritime patrol aircraft and an AWACS platform in the eastern Mediterranean provided by German and Danish ships.4 NATO also provided an extra deployment of Italian SAMP/T and an Arleigh Burke class U.S. ship to be deployed in the Black Sea.5 But Germany, the Netherlands, and the United States later withdrew their Patriots, despite Turkish objections.
+These developments strengthened calls to develop Turkey's own capabilities.

 Russian package tours to Turkey, hurting Turkey's economy.
 President Vladimir Putin declared that restrictions would not be lifted until Russia received an apology from Turkey.
-A desperate then-Prime Minister Recep Tayyip Erdogan had little choice but to apologize to the Russian strongman.
-The incident was another reminder to Turkey maritime patrol aircraft and an AWACS platform in the eastern Mediterranean provided by German and Danish ships.
-NATO also provided an extra deployment of Italian SAMP/T and an Arleigh Burke class U.S. ship to be deployed in the Black Sea.
-But Germany, the Netherlands, and the United States later withdrew their Patriots, despite Turkish objections.
-These developments strengthened calls to develop Turkey's own capabilities.
+A desperate then-Prime Minister Recep Tayyip Erdogan had little choice but to apologize to the Russian strongman.3 The incident was another reminder to Turkey

-Following the crisis, NATO agreed on a Turkish air defense package to enhance the country's air and naval presence, which included nally indigenous development of low-to-medium altitude, short-to-medium range systems.
+Following the crisis, NATO agreed on a Turkish air defense package to enhance the country's air and naval presence, which included when Turkey faced Scud threats from Saddam Hussein's Iraq.
+Ever since, Turkey has made several attempts to reduce its vulnerability in air and missile defense through foreign acquisition, co-production, and finally indigenous development of low-to-medium altitude, short-to-medium range systems.